curtys/webprotege-attestation-legacy/README.md

+# Deprecated

+This module has been moved to https://github.com/curtys/webprotege-attestation

 ## Ontology attestation and verification module for WebProtégé

 A module for WebProtégé, implementing an approach for ontology attestation.
 Intended to be used with https://github.com/curtys/webprotege-attestation-base/.